vuejs/vitepress/docs/reference/default-theme-edit-link.md

 The `pattern` option defines the URL structure for the link, and `:path` is going to be replaced with the page path.

-You can also put a function that accepts `relativePath` as the argument and returns the URL string.
+You can also put a pure function that accepts `relativePath` as the argument and returns the URL string.

 ```js
 export default {